jahvon/flow/docs/cli/flow_init_executables.md

 ### Synopsis

-Add rendered executables from an executable definition template to a workspace.
+Add rendered executables from a flowfile template to a workspace.

-The WORKSPACE_NAME is the name of the workspace to initialize the executables in.
+The WORKSPACE_NAME is the name of the workspace to initialize the flowfile template in.
-The DEFINITION_NAME is the name of the definition to use in rendering the template.
+The FLOWFILE_NAME is the name to give the flowfile (if applicable) when rendering its template.
-This name will become the name of the file containing the copied executable definition.

-One one of -f or -t must be provided and must point to a valid executable definition template.
+One one of -f or -t must be provided and must point to a valid flowfile template.
-The -p flag can be used to specify a sub-path within the workspace to create the executable definition and its artifacts.
+The -o flag can be used to specify an output path within the workspace to create the flowfile and its artifacts in.

 ```
-flow init executables WORKSPACE_NAME DEFINITION_NAME [-p SUB_PATH] [-f FILE] [-t TEMPLATE] [flags]
+flow init executables FLOWFILE_NAME [-w WORKSPACE ] [-o OUTPUT_DIR] [-f FILE | -t TEMPLATE] [flags]
 ```

 ### Options

 ```
-  -f, --file string       File to use as the template for the executables.
-It must be a valid executable definition template.
+  -f, --file string                  Path to the template file.
+It must be a valid flow file template.
   -h, --help                         help for executables
-  -p, --subPath string    Sub-path within the workspace to create the executable definition and its artifacts.
+  -o, --output string                Output directory (within the workspace) to create the flow file and its artifacts.
+If the directory does not exist, it will be created.
-  -t, --template string   Template to use as the template for the executables.
-Templates are registered in the flow configuration file.
+  -t, --template flow set template   Registered template name.
+Templates can be registered in the flow configuration file or with flow set template.
+  -w, --workspace string             Workspace to create the flow file and its artifacts.
+Defaults to the current workspace.
 ```

 ### Options inherited from parent commands